Dana Tschannen, PhD, RN

 - 2010-Grant “Increasing Student Engagement through the Use of a Virtual Classroom” (Tschannen, D., Aebersold, M.) The purpose of this grant is to evaluate the integration of Second Life as an educational platform for learning among undergraduate and graduate students.
 The grant is funded by the Center for Research on Learning and Technology and will begin in the Fall of 2010.

-Dr. Tschannen teaches in the Division of Nursing Business and Health Systems.
+Dr. Tschannen teaches in the Division of Systems Leadership and Effectiveness Science.
 With instructional roles in both the graduate and undergraduate levels, she focuses on leadership and management skills required of nurses in the clinical setting.
 Using a variety of teaching strategies, she covers concepts of team building, delegation, motivation, negotiation and problem solving; all within an organizational content.
 At the undergraduate level, she teaches senior nursing students ready to embark on the move from classroom/student nursing to professional practice the transitional skills necessary to become highly successful nurses in their professional nursing practice upon graduation.
 At the graduate level she teaches Human Resources and Nursing Informatics.
 Dr. Tschannen helps students refine their skills in clinical judgment, priority setting, time management, interdisciplinary collaboration and communication.
 Further, utilizing the virtual simulation technology available via the Second Life platform, she is working to enhance student learning and to provide opportunities for application of topics learned in the classroom.
 With a faculty colleague, Dr. Tschannen is investigating the educational possibilities with a virtual School of Nursing in hopes of facilitating distance learning and social networking.